How Do Headphones Work? A Comprehensive Guide To Understanding Headphone Technology

 Sensitivity Rating

 Headphone sensitivity refers to how loud the headphones can get in response to a given amount of power.
 It is measured in decibels per milliwatt (dB/mW) and indicated by a sensitivity rating.
-This rating indicates how efficiently the headphones convert electrical signals into sound waves.
+This rating indicates how efficiently the convert electrical signals into sound waves.
 Headphones with a higher sensitivity rating require less power to produce the same volume as headphones with a lower sensitivity rating.

 To put it simply, headphones with a higher sensitivity rating will be louder when connected to the same audio source at the same volume level compared to headphones with a lower sensitivity rating.
 For instance, if you have two headphones with sensitivity ratings of 90 dB/mW and 100 dB/mW, respectively, the latter will produce a louder sound with the same amount of power.